openbridge/chatlytics/README.md

 # Overview: Chatlytics Data Visualization For Slack
 Chatlytics is a data query and visualization platform.
 Part of the platform is a bot called "Fetch".
 Think of Fetch not just as chatbot, but a analytics assistant too.

 Fetch has one key job to perform; help teams use their data to create beautiful visualizations without ever needing to leave Slack (or Hipchat).
-He takes care of the query, visualization, reports and charting grunt work so your team can focus on more important things.
+Fetch takes care of the query, visualization, reports and charting grunt work so your team can focus on more important things.
 Fetch packages everything in flexible and customizable PNG & interactive SVGs.

 - [Prerequisites](#prerequisites)
 - [How To Interact With Fetch, Your Analytics Bot](#how-to-interact-with-fetch-your-analytics-bot)